Chapter 1 : A Wasps Attention

 Roxanne had played Beater for the Appleby Arrows since she was eighteen, having spent two years on the reserve team before making her big break three years ago when the old Beater had retired.

-Violet had been a Seeker for even longer then Roxanne had been on the team, being three years older than Roxanne’s twenty three years she had a lot more experience on the pitch.
+Violet had been a Seeker for even longer than Roxanne had been on the team, being three years older than Roxanne’s twenty three years she had a lot more experience on the pitch.

 “These meetings are always the same though; I wonder who’s going to start trouble first?
 Shall we bet on the first punch being thrown before the draw even begins?”